Baddum/Factory418/doc/index.md

+A factory provides an abstraction of a class constructor, so your code is not tied to specific class.
+It could ease change and refactoring.

-Transform any of your class by using the `FactoryTrait`:
+You can transform any of your class into a factory by using the `FactoryTrait`:

 	```php
 	use Baddum\Factory418\FactoryTrait;